-(a) that the company is availing itself of the exemption provided for by Part III of the Companies (Amendment)(No. 2) Act 1999
+(a) the company is availing itself of the exemption provided for by Chapter 15 of Part 6 of the Companies Act 2014,

-(c) that the shareholders of the company have not served a notice on the company under section 33(1) in accordance with section 33(2) of the 1999 Act
+(c) the shareholders of the company have not served a notice on the company under s.334(1) in accordance with s.334(2),

-(d) we acknowledge the company’s obligations under the Companies Acts 1963 – 2012, to keep proper books of account and prepare accounts which give a true and fair view of the state of affairs of the company at the end of its financial year and of its profit or loss for such a year and to otherwise comply with the provisions of those Acts relating to accounts so far as they are applicable to the company”
+(d) we acknowledge the company’s obligations under the Companies Act 2014, to keep adequate accounting records and prepare Financial Statements which give a true and fair view of the assets, liabilities and financial position of the company at the end of its financial year and of its profit or loss for such a year and to otherwise comply with the provisions of Companies Act 2014 relating to Financial Statements so far as they are applicable to the company,

 Claiming audit exemption can save both time and fees and is worth considering if there are no third parties who require audited accounts.
 However, once claimed, directors should ensure that annual returns are filed on time so that the company doesn’t lose audit exemption.

 Remember that even if a company has claimed audit exemption, it must still file an annual return.

 As always, if you have any queries, please leave a comment below.